At the moment, most clips sold by microstock agencies are full HD:

-- Standard definition: sometimes 720×576 (Europe), sometimes 720×480 (USA and Japan).
+- Standard definition: sometimes 720×576 (Europe), sometimes 720×480 (the USA and Japan).

 4K or Ultra HD is the next generation of definition:

-- About 4000×2000, usually 4096×2160 frame and sometimes 3840×2160
+- About 4000×2000, usually 4096×2160 and sometimes 3840×2160

-That means eight million pixels (4xFull HD).Wow!
+That means eight million pixels (4xFull HD).

-Is it worth creating stock footage in 4k?
+Is it worth creating stock footage in 4k today?

-Not just the camera, which is already quite cheap, but in the editing hardware that you need to have if you want to use a professional workflow.
+Not just the camera, which is already quite cheap, but the editing hardware that you need to have if you want to use a professional workflow.
 Let me give you an example:

 The second scenario is:

-Spend your money and buy more powerful hardware.
+Spend your money and buy more powerful hardware:

 Could it be a good idea?

 Now a statement that will surprise you:

-- 4k or just full HD.
+- or just full HD.